nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 - Threads: Do NOT talk to each other, and do not know about each other at all.
 - Principal: When instantiating this object, we are really saying "get me the currently authenticated user via their thread aka session".
 JPA, Hibernate, PostgresQL, and Spring enable managing this easily with *Principal*.
 - HTTPSecurity config item '.defaultSuccessUrl()' => redirects users after SUCCESSFUL login.
+- Tests (with an if statement) if principal equals null => This means the current thread/session user is NOT AUTHENTICATED and you can either throw and Exception or handle the situation without allowing access to the RedirectView return.

 Roles: